sviperll/argo/README.md

 Many successful languages are really minimalistic.
 Language simplicity is still subjective, so it comes down to personal judgment and taste.
 I consider Scheme, C, Standard ML to be really minimalistic languages.
-Java, Haskell 98 and Javascript and, maybem Python and Rust are more complex, but reasonably minimal.
+Java, Haskell 98 and Javascript and, maybe Python and Rust are more complex, but reasonably minimal.
 OCaml, GHC Haskell, Command Lisp and Ruby are reasonably complex.
 And at last C++, in my opinion, is unreasonably complex.